ucsf-wynton/wynton-website-hpc/docs/status/index.md

 **Resolved**: `/wynton/scratch` is now back online and ready to be used.
 <br><span class="timestamp">Dec 19, 14:20 PST</span>

 **Update**: The plan is to bring `/wynton/scratch` back online before the end of the day tomorrow (Wednesday December 19).
 The planned SGE downtime has been rescheduled to Wednesday January 9.
 Moreover, we will start providing the new 500-GiB `/wynton/home/` storage to users who explicitly request it (before Friday December 21) and who also promise to **move** the content under their current `/netapp/home/` to the new location.
-Sorry, users on both QB3 and Wynton will _not_ be able to migrate until the QB3 cluster has been incorporated into Wynton HPC (see [Roadmap]({{ '/about/roadmap.html' | relative_url }})) or they giving up their QB3 account.
+Sorry, users on both QB3 and Wynton will _not_ be able to migrate until the QB3 cluster has been incorporated into {{ site.cluster.name }} (see [Roadmap]({{ '/about/roadmap.html' | relative_url }})) or they giving up their QB3 account.
 <br><span class="timestamp">Dec 18, 16:45 PST</span>

 **Update**: The installation and migration to the new BeeGFS parallel file servers is on track and we expect to go live as planned on Wednesday December 19.
 We are working on fine tuning the configuration, running performance tests, and resilience tests.